 On March 2, 2017, the FERC authorized Eversource's internal reorganization under which Western Massachusetts Electric Company ("WMECO") will merge with and into NSTAR Electric Company ("NSTAR"), with NSTAR as the surviving entity.
-70 Applicants committed to hold harmless transmission and wholesale customers from transaction-related costs for five years to the extent that such costs exceed savings related to the merger.
-Among other conditions, the NSTAR/WMECO Merger Order required Eversource to notify the FERC within 10 days of the consummation of the merger, which was expected to occur on January 1, 2018.
-Since the last Report, Eversource submitted an informational filing notifying the FERC that, while there will be no rate changes
+Applicants committed to hold harmless transmission and wholesale customers from transaction-related costs for five years to the extent that such costs exceed savings related to the merger.
+On September 22, 2017, Eversource submitted an informational filing notifying the FERC that, while there will be